List of captive orcas: Shouka

-Born on February 25, 1993, in Antibes, France, to Sharkane and Kim 2, the female orca's first nine years were spent with her parents and siblings.
+Born on 25 February 1993, in Antibes, France, to Sharkane and Kim II, the female orca's first nine years were spent with her parents and siblings.
 In 2002, she was moved to Six Flags Worlds of Adventure (former SeaWorld Ohio) in Aurora, Ohio, near Cleveland.
 After Worlds of Adventure was sold, in 2004 Shouka was moved to Six Flags Discovery Kingdom (Marine World Africa USA) in Vallejo, California.
 She was the only orca at the park but had bottlenose dolphin companions named Merlin and Cupid for 7 years until they were relocated due to compatibility concerns.
 In July 2012, Shouka began to display aggressive behavior during one of her performances.
 She lifted a trainer into the air and knocked her trainer back into an open door area that leads to the back of the stage.
 Even after the trainer was gone, Shouka leaped two more times onto the stage.
-Six Flags moved Shouka to SeaWorld San Diego the next month in August 2012, where Corky immediately took her under her wing.
-She is currently fully integrated into the pod of ten orcas and is a highly athletic animal who enjoys working with her trainers.
+Six Flags moved Shouka to SeaWorld San Diego the next month in August 2012, where Corky II immediately took her under her wing.
+She is currently fully integrated into the pod of eight orcas and is a highly athletic animal who enjoys working with her trainers.
 Shouka is known for her bottlenose dolphin vocalizations and for her unique upward-curving tail flukes, which she has had since birth.